-“We had some opportunities, and you’re not going to beat a good team unless you make plays that are there to be made,” coach Dennis Allen said.
-“If you turn the football over, you’re not going to beat a good team.
+“That’s frustrating, because we had some opportunities, and you’re not going to beat a good team unless you make plays that are there to be made,” coach Dennis Allen said.
+“If you turn the football over, you’re not going to beat a good team.”

 San Francisco then stopped the Saints after a first-and-goal from the 4 when Nick Bosa sacked Dalton on fourth down.
 The Niners ran out the clock from there.